Neolicaphrium: Species

 The genus includes two species, the type species N. recens and N. major.
-The fossil found of N. major, one jaw, come from the Miramar Formation in Chapadmalal, Argentina and correspond to the Chapadmalalan mammal age of South America (4.0 to 3.0 million years ago, in the Pliocene).
-N. recens appeared in the Ensenadan age (1.2-0.8 million years ago) and the species survived until the Lujanian age (800,000 and 11,000 years ago).
+The fossil found of N. major, one jaw, comes from the Miramar Formation in Chapadmalal, Argentina and correspond to the Chapadmalalan mammal age of South America (4.0 to 3.0 million years ago, in the Pliocene).
+N. recens appeared in the Ensenadan age (1.2-0.8 million years ago) and the species survived until the Lujanian age (800,000 to 11,000 years ago).
 Fossils of this species have been found in the Argentine provinces of the northeast, in Córdoba, Corrientes, Tezzanos Pinto Formation, Santa Fe and Santiago del Estero, in the southern Brazilian state of Rio Grande do Sul and the Sopas Formation of the Salto Department in Uruguay.
-N. recens is known from a partial skull, partial jaws, teeth and bones of the ankle and the forefeet.
-A fragmentary humerus, previously assigned to the doubtful species "Proterotherium berroi", could also be referred to this species.
+N. recens is known from a partial skull, partial jaws, teeth, and bones of the ankle and the forefeet.
+A fragmentary humerus, previously assigned to the doubtful species Proterotherium berroi, could also be referred to this species.

 Description

 Neolicaphrium was a proterotherid of small (N. recens) to medium (N. major) size.
-N. recens, weighing about 37 kilograms was one third smaller than N. major.
-In general terms, Neolicaphrium resembled Thoatherium of the Miocene, one of the most famous proterotherids, by its relatively graceful built adapted to a cursorial locomotion, although without presenting the extreme monodactyly that characterizes Thoatherium, so that still retained its three fingers in each hand and foot.
-Similar to the smaller deer of today, such as the pudus, the pampas deer and the muntjac, Neolicaphrium was a browsing herbivore.
-The isotopic analysis of the fossils indicates that Neolicaphrium fed mainly on fruits and to a lesser extent on terrestrial plants that grew at ground level, and that leaves were only a very limited part of their diet.
+In general terms, Neolicaphrium resembled Thoatherium of the Miocene, one of the most famous proterotherids, by its relatively graceful build adapted to a cursorial locomotion, although without presenting the extreme monodactyly that characterizes Thoatherium, so that still retained its three fingers in each hand and foot.

+N. recens has been calculated to have had a body mass of 28.76298 ± 10.6412 kg, 27.78496 ± 8.0576 kg, or 26.72 ± 10.42 kg depending on the exact methodology used to derive the estimate.

-The composition of the fauna of the Sopas Formation in Uruguay, where fossils of N. recens from the late Pleistocene have been found, indicates that Neolicaphrium was a resident of savannahs and open tree forests.
-The rocks of the Sopas Formation were deposited in a gallery forest with rivers and Neolicaphrium lived there along with other mammals such as tapirs, the white-lipped peccary, the prehensile tail porcupine Coendou magnus, the capybara, the jaguar and the otter, species that characterize the tropical forest areas of South America.
+The composition of the fauna of the Sopas Formation in Uruguay, where fossils of N. recens from the late Pleistocene have been found, indicates that Neolicaphrium was a resident of savannas and open tree forests.
+The rocks of the Sopas Formation were deposited in a gallery forest with rivers and Neolicaphrium lived there along with other mammals such as tapirs, the white-lipped peccary, the prehensile tail porcupine Coendou magnus, the capybara, the jaguar, and the otter, species that characterize the tropical forest areas of South America.